Part 4: Movies and Visual Data Files

 4. Click Finish in the Movie Wizard.

-Using the Movie Wizard, when you create the start and stop time of your movie, it sets those times in the Scenario () objects Basic - Time Animation field.
+In the Movie Wizard, creating the start and stop time of your movie sets those times in the Scenario () objects Basic - Time Animation field.
 It's a good idea to reset these time so that you can animate your complete analysis time (in this case four hours).

 1. Open STK_Movies_VDFs () properties ().